SlickYeet/create-lx2-app/cli/README.md

 <h2 id="credits">❤️ Credits</h2>

-Huge thanks to [Theo]() and the [T3 Stack]() for their amazing work.
-TNT-Powered builds on the principles of create-t3-app, bringing even more flexibility.
+Huge thanks to [Theo](https://t3.gg) and the [T3 Stack](https://create.t3.gg)
+for their amazing work.
+The Lx2 stack builds on the principles of create-t3-app, bringing even more flexibility.

 If you like this project, giving it a ⭐ on GitHub!